HIAHIA-catbus/CLCluster/README.md

 ## Dependencies

-CLCluster (Figure 6) is a clustering algorithm based on redundancy-reduction contrastive learning.
+CLCluster is a clustering algorithm based on redundancy-reduction contrastive learning.
 It is used to classify cancer subtypes using multi-omics data of patients as input and providing the subtype of cancer as output.
 The method performs feature extraction by redundancy-reduction contrastive learning model.
 For the extracted features, after introducing survival information for further dimensionality reduction, clustering is performed using Mean-Shift to obtain cancer subtypes.
 To prevent model collapse and not require negative examples or asymmetric structures, we employ a unique loss function for redundancy-reduction contrastive learning.

 The model is developed with Python 3.10, Pytorch 2.2.1, and CUDA12.1, for other environments, please refer to `environment.yml`